 “I have already booked the rooms, sir.”

 So that’s how we found ourselves snugly ensconced in double-quick order at the QA.
 It’s one of my favourite inns, a mere ninety minutes from the lights of Mayfair but well out of reach of the tentacles of sundry aunts.
-Freddie and Sue are a decent pair of coves and I have almost managed to forgive Sue for trying to marry me off to a rich widow of the parish.
+Freddie and Sue are a decent pair of coves.
+I have almost managed to forgive Sue for trying to marry me off to a rich widow of the parish, a crisis from which Jeeves only extricated me almost as the wedding march was being played.
 Moving on down the list, it’s also an absolute mine of info about local turf conditions.
 We Woosters are well known for our sporting instincts and there’s little that pleases me more than picking up a red-hot tip for a long-priced winner in convivial surroundings.
 They also do a very decent nosebag in the dining department.
 All in all, it’s as civil a place as one could hope to find.

 I left Jeeves to unpack and sauntered across to the bar for a quick snifter.
 Imagine my surprise when the first person I should see was Buffy Frobisher.
 He was leaning into a generously sized G&T and looking as miserable as a policeman who has just had his helmet pinched.